Agriculture in South Africa: Challenges, and Opportunities for Growth

 South Africa classifies 79.4% of its land as agricultural, with the permanent pasture accounting for 69.2%— suitable for grazing and livestock farming.
 Animal husbandry is by far the largest agricultural sector in the country.
 In 2011, arable land was 9.9%, forest 7.6%, permanent crops 0.3% and the rest of agricultural activities accounted for 13%.
 In other words, climate-soil combinations leave just 12% of the country as suitable for the production of rain-fed crops.
 Strictly, only 3% is considered fertile, falling short of countries like India, where arable land accounts for more than 50% of the country land area.
 The country’s rainfall is not evenly distributed across the country, with water availability being one of the limiting factors of production in South Africa.
 Currently, up to 1.3 million hectares of land are irrigated, producing 30% of the country’s crops.
 Up to 50% of the country’s water is used for agricultural purposes.

-Despite the above shortcomings, South Africa’s agriculture sector is one of the world’s most productive and robust.
-The country is not only food self-sufficient but also a net food exporter— making it one of the less than ten countries (the US, Argentina, Canada and Australia among others) globally that exports food regularly.
+Despite the above shortcomings, The country is not only food self-sufficient but also a net food exporter— making it one of the less than ten countries (the US, Argentina, Canada and Australia among others) globally that exports food regularly.
 The country’s commercial farming is well developed despite the fact that majority farmers are still engaged in subsistence-focused practices especially in the rural areas.

 South African sugar industry ranks among the top 15, out of the 120 main sugar producing countries in the world.
 Sugarcane production mainly stretches across two provinces of Mpumalanga and KwaZulu-Natal, and is grown by over 24,000 registered growers.
 Processing of the cane in these regions is through about six milling companies that are operating in the cane-growing areas.
 The industry produces over 2 million tons of sugar per season, with up to 75% of this marketed in the Southern African Customs Union (SACU) and the rest exported to other African markets, and Asia among others.